highbyte/dotnet-6502/docs/systems/oric/overview.md

   it, show the byte position and current/next file, and move safely to the previous or next parsed file boundary.
 Embedded BASIC examples cover text, hires graphics, sound effects, three-voice music, and AY tone/noise/envelope control.
-- Avalonia **Download & Run** support for a curated set of Oric programs hosted by Oric.org.
+- Avalonia **Download & Run** support for a curated set of Oric programs from Oric.org and official project sources.
 TAP images may be downloaded directly or extracted from a named entry in a ZIP archive, are cached by the host application, and are started through the standard Atmos ROM cassette routine.
 The Browser host routes these downloads through its configured CORS proxy.